smriti-rao/ce-placemats-flask/README.md

 Currently there's a VM already running the placemats image, and it's configured to pull the latest, default image (`:latest`).
 Check out
-[the docs](https://cloud.google.com/compute/docs/containers/deploying-containers) for more details updating or changing the image the container is running.
+[the docs](https://cloud.google.com/compute/docs/containers/deploying-containers) for more details on updating or changing the image the container is running.